3. Identify Organization

 P5: Conclusion that we should promote the new solution

-Read the paragraphs strategically.
-Read the first paragraph the most closely (usually every word), unless it is a backgrounder (an introductory paragraph that introduces background information, with little description of the author’s point of view).
-If it is a backgrounder, then the second paragraph takes primary importance.
-Backgrounders are one way the LSAT writers make the essays longer.
-Read the last paragraph with second-to-highest priority.
-Skim most of the content of body paragraphs (all others).
+- Read the first paragraph the most closely (usually every word), unless it is a backgrounder (an introductory paragraph that introduces background information, with little description of the author’s point of view).

-In skimming body paragraphs, you should focus entirely on understanding the tone, main idea, and relation to preceding paragraphs.
+- Go relatively quickly through the content of body paragraphs.
+In going more quickly through the body paragraphs, you should focus entirely on understanding the Tone, Main Idea, and relation to preceding paragraphs.
 This system keeps you focused on getting the important secondary content without wasting time on details.
-Remember to look for slam-on-the-brakes or any other conspicuous language
+Remember to look for any conspicuous language signaling transitions and ideas.

 How can you tell if you are reading too quickly?